 Vigorous Activities for Licensing Initiatives

-In addition to expanding our pipeline through our in-house research, we are also actively pursuing licensing activities with the aim of in-licensing new candidate under development by pharmaceutical or bio-tech companies around the world.
+In addition to expanding our pipeline through our in-house research, we are also actively pursuing licensing activities with the aim of drug discovery collaboration for development of innovative products and in-licensing new candidate under development by pharmaceutical or bio-venture companies around the world including Japan.
 Our in-licensing efforts focus on compounds deemed to be strategic and efficient from a business perspective, and compounds deemed to be viable from the perspective of diseases with high medical needs.
-In FY2020, we successfully in-licensed 3 new compounds as candidates for anti-epileptic and anti-cancer drugs.
-In-licensing of one of these compounds involved the acquisition of development and marketing rights not only in Asia, but also globally, as the company has an eye to global expansion.
-Specifically, we are leveraging the strengths of OPDIVO in acquiring new candidates for anti-cancer agents with various modalities including molecular targeted drugs and antibodies.

 For more information about our Partnering Activities up to the present, please click the button below.